Thursday of the Second Week of Advent

 (Isaiah 41:13-20; Matthew 11:11-15)

-The venerable teacher had the peculiarity of calling his students “pinheads.”
-The adolescents under his tutelage, however, did not take offense.
+The venerable teacher called his students “pinheads.”
+The adolescents, however, did not take offense.
 Indeed, they perked up at the appellation.
-In this way the people of Israel probably respond to Isaiah when he calls their nation “worm” and “maggot” in the first reading.
-The prophet’s message certainly should capture their attention.
+Similarly, the exiled people of Israel respond when Isaiah calls their nation “worm” and “maggot.”
+The prophet’s message is full of good news.
 Not only does it promise rescue from captivity but also a first-class ticket home.

-Early in the Gospel of Matthew, John the Baptist hurls similar insults as the prophet Isaiah.
-“Brood of vipers,” he calls the Pharisees and Sadducees who visit him in another desert.
-The people cling to his word, but for all its power his message still falls short of the full revelation of the Kingdom.
-Jesus will show how God’s rule is much more like a Father’s care for his family than a governor’s harsh penal system.
-This is why Jesus can make the extraordinary claim that the least in the Kingdom – the tiniest one who comes to know the love of God -- is greater than the mighty Baptist.
+Early in Matthew’s gospel, John the Baptist hurled similar insults at his visitors.
+“Brood of vipers,” he called the Pharisees and Sadducees coming to see him in another desert.
+They and the rest of his following had to change their lives or face God’s wrath.
+Yet for all the power of John’s message, it missed the heart of the revelation of the Kingdom.
+Jesus has shown how God’s rule is more like a Father’s loving correction than a governor’s harsh penal system.
+This is why Jesus can make the extraordinary claim in today’s gospel.
+He says that the least in the Kingdom – that is, the humblest person who comes to know God’s love -- is greater than the mighty Baptist.